Adelaide is an exciting cosmopolitan city.

 Don’t miss the shopping

-Rundle Street mall is a great city malls explore.
+Rundle Street mall is a great city mall to explore.
 I love seeing the ‘pop-up’ flower markets, funky little coffee stands, clever sculptures and street-musicians.
 They really do give this mall its friendly atmosphere.

 Walking along the mall you will find Department stores, fashion designers and boutiques with arcades and laneways laden with gift shops and coffee shops and cafes.
-Don’t forget about the food-halls sub-ground level which have an abundance of takeaways or eat-in restaurants and cafes.
+Don’t forget about the food-halls sub-ground level which have an abundance of restaurants and cafes.

 Adelaide’s Rundle Mall sculptures are some of the best I’ve seen.
 The piglet family are my favourites!
 These four pigs won the Rundle Mall National Sculpture competition in 1997.